8—HOW I CAME OUT

 I never would have opened up.
 But you seemed so real to me.
 And after all the bullshit I’ve heard.
 It’s refreshing that I don’t have to pretend—Sarah McLachlan, Elsewhere

 Today—I took his advice, I took his old soldier shirt with his name on it.
 I stole kisses from him—he remains one of the best kissers I have ever.
 I had written a bad poem about him.
 He was touched.
+He asked me type it.
 He said no one had ever written anything for him.
-He asked me type it for him but I never did (and I lost the poem).
-But I loved writing this post and I dedicate it to him, with all my love and gratitude.
+I never typed it and I lost it.
+I loved writing this post, which I dedicate to him.
+With all my love and gratitude.